tmarback/ModularCommands/README.md

 // TODO: Builder way
 // TODO: Annotation way
 ```

+OBS: While multiple commands can have the same `alias`, the `name` of each command _must_ be unique within the registry hierarchy (the root registry and all its subregistries).

+OBS 2: If a command has one or more of its signatures overriden or otherwise has lower precedence than another command in a signature conflict, it effectively loses that signature (other signatures it may have that are not part of the conflict are not affected), even if the command that replaces it is disabled.
+It can only be restored by de-registering the command that replaces it.

 ## Subcommands
 If you want your command to behave in particular ways when a certain argument is used, you can make that into a `subcommand`.